emilianobovetti/stateless-maybe-js/README.md

 The `maybe` function takes a second optional argument that can change the *emptiness* definition. <br>
 E.g.: `maybe(0, 0) === maybe.nothing`

-You can also use a function for *emptiness*, e.g.:
+You can also use a function for  emptiness * is non trivial, e.g.:

 ```javascript